 Mine was less liquid on Day 5.
 The alcohol smell was nos as strong, and the sour smell more prominent.
 Lots of bubbles on the top and on its sides, but no significant rising activity yet.

-I still don't recommend using the discard between days 1 to 7.
-You should throw it away until after Day 7, or until your starter starts to show signs of activity with rising.
+I don't recommend using the discard between days 1 to 10.
+You should throw it away until your starter starts to show signs of activity plus rising twice its size.

 Fermentation activity should continue to increase.
 Your starter may or may not rise to twice its size.